-These Fellowships aim to support the career development of researchers at the mid-career transition, offering 18 months’ salary support, up to £10,000 towards research expenses and tailored career development support.
-A call for applications was held in February 2018, with awards to be announced in Spring 2018.
-The next call for applications is now open with a deadline of 30 October 2019.
+These Fellowships aim to support the career development of researchers at the mid-career transition, offering up to 18 months’ salary support, up to £10,000 towards research expenses and tailored career development support.
+A call for applications was held in February 2018.
+The second call for applications is now open with a deadline of 30 October 2019.
 Find out more and apply by visiting our job vacancy page.

 Public Engagement Small Grants (currently open for applications)